susanlum/susanlum/README.md

 > ***Everything is learnable and masterable***
 >
 > ***Never forget why you started, and your mission can be accomplished. 不忘初心，方得始终***
+>
+> ***"Don't wait until everything is just right.
+It will never be perfect.
+There will always be challenges, obstacles, and less-than-perfect conditions.
+So what?
+Get started now.
+With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident, and more and more successful." -- Mark Victor Hansen***